vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 When the photo was totally different compared to the previous photo, mail was delivered and the photo was sent to my phone.
 When I emptied the mailbox, the photo was again different compared to the previous one, but it was the same compared to a reference photo of an empty mailbox.
 This marked the mailbox as empty again!\
-This worked, but the only downside was that I had no main power supply nearby that mailbox.
+This worked well, but the only downside was that I had no main power supply nearby that mailbox.
 I tried with a large battery pack and the use of deep sleep of the board, but still the battery was within less than two weeks empty.
 Changing every two weeks the battery wasn't a suitable solution.

 I decided to make it less smart and use my already existing Zigbee network to place a contact sensor inside the mailbox to detect if the flap was opened.